KevinNourian/Risk/README.md

 # Datasets
 **1. application_{train|test}:** This is the main table, broken into two files for Train (with TARGET) and Test(without TARGET).Static data for all applications.
 One row represents one loan in our datasample. </BR>
 **2. bureau:** All client's previous credits provided by other financial institutions that were reported to Credit Bureau (for clients who have a loan in our sample).
 For every loan in our sample, there are as many rows as number of credits theclient had in Credit Bureau before the application date. </BR>
 **3. bureau_balance:** Monthly balances of previous credits in Credit Bureau.
-This table has one row for each month of history of every previous creditreported to Credit Bureau – i.e the table has (#loans in sample * # of relativeprevious credits * # of months where we have some history observable for theprevious credits) rows. </BR>
+The table has one row for each month of history for every previous creditreported to Credit Bureau – i.e the table has (#loans in sample * # of relativeprevious credits * # of months where we have some history observable for theprevious credits) rows. </BR>
-**4. POS_CASH_balance:** Monthly balance snapshots of previous POS (point of sales) and cash loans thatthe applicant had with Home Credit.
+**4. POS_CASH_balance:** Monthly balance snapshots of previous POS (point of sale) and cash loans that the applicant had with Home Credit.
 This table has one row for each month of history of every previous credit in Home Credit (consumer credit and cash loans) related to loans in our sample –i.e. the table has (#loans in sample * # of relative previous credits * # ofmonths in which we have some history observable for the previous credits) rows.</BR>
 **5. credit_card_balance:** Monthly balance snapshots of previous credit cards that the applicant has with Home Credit.
-This table has one row for each month of history of every previous credit inHome Credit (consumer credit and cash loans) related to loans in our sample –i.e. the table has (#loans in sample * # of relative previous credit cards * #of months where we have some history observable for the previous credit card)rows.</BR>
+The table has one row for each month in the history of every previous credit inHome Credit (consumer credit and cash loans) related to loans in our sample –i.e. the table has (#loans in sample * # of relative previous credit cards * #of months where we have some history observable for the previous credit card)rows.</BR>
 **6. previous_application:** All previous applications for Home Credit loans of clients who have loans in our sample.
 There is one row for each previous application related to loans in our datasample.</BR>
-**7. installments_payments:** Repayment history for the previously disbursed credits in Home Credit related tothe loans in our sample.
+**7. installments_payments:** Repayment history for the previously disbursed credits in Home Credit related to the loans in our sample.
 There is a) one row for every payment that was made plus b) one row each formissed payment.
 One row is equivalent to one payment of one installment OR one installmentcorresponding to one payment of one previous Home Credit credit related to loansin our sample.</BR>
 **8. HomeCredit_columns_description:** This file contains descriptions for the columns in the various data files.

 # Goals
 **Interpretability:**  Since this project is aimed at an industry where transparency is crucial, my goal is to make predictions with as few features as possible so they can be explained to both stakeholders and clients in an easy and clear manner.  </BR>
 **Error Rate:** The cost of making an error can be very high.
 This is due to the large amounts of funds associated with each loan.
 We do not want the model to miss out on potential defaulters which could incur huge financial losses.
-My second goal is to precit defaulters with a ROC AUC score of 75% or higher.
+My second goal is to predict defaults with a ROC AUC score of 75% or higher.

 # Technical Requirements